humaionasfak/youtube-pause-ex/Readme.md

-- Open Chrome Browger and go to Extension setting and enable Developer mode,
+- Open Chrome Browser and go to Extension setting and enable Developer mode,
 - and open load unpacked select this folder